- Installation

 The tool YUM (available on many RPM-enabled systems) can be used to easily manage your LumenVox installations.

-First, create a file named LumenVox.repo in /etc/yum.repos.d/ and enter the following in the file for Fedora Core (be sure to save the file after entering the text):
+First, create a file named LumenVox.repo in /etc/yum.repos.d/ and add the following lines to the file:

 For RedHat Enterprise Linux 4 and CentOS 4, use: